 Over a 40-year career, you may earn about $750,000-plus in additional income with a bachelor’s degree alone.
 Indeed, earning a bachelor’s degree makes excellent financial sense based on GEP alone.

-Why do employers place a high value on college degrees?
-In an article published on the Association of American Colleges and Universities (AAC&U) website, researchers on its employer research, “Fulfilling the American Dream: Liberal Education and the Future of Work, concluded that most hiring managers and business executives believe in the importance of a college education.
-Indeed, they believe that college degrees are well worth the time, money and effort, as well as expressed confidence in the American education system!
+In an article published by the Association of American Colleges and Universities (AAC&U), researchers on its employer research, “Fulfilling the American Dream: Liberal Education and the Future of Work, concluded that most hiring managers and business executives believe in the importance of a college education.
+Indeed, they believe that college degrees are well worth the time, money, effort, and expressed confidence in the American education system!

 First, where you earned your bachelor’s degree may matter in terms of the position and compensation package you’re offered.
 In a study presented at the American Sociological Association’s 2016 annual meeting, researchers found that graduates of the most selective four-year colleges and universities enjoyed significant earnings payoff.